ryan-m-moreno/portfolio/index.md

 ```
 Company: Titan Technologies

-June 2024 - December 2024
+July 2024 - December 2024

-Title: Technical Support Analyst
+Title: IT Help Desk Coordinator

-* Logged incidents and service requests into the ticket tracking system to enhance management and resolution processes, leading to a 20% reduction in wait time.
+* Collected and documented detailed information on security incidents and service requests, including the nature of the issue and troubleshooting steps taken, in the ticket tracking system “SNOW” to ensure accurate tracking and effective resolution.

-* Provided troubleshooting and resolution support via Active Directory, utilizing VoIP, email, and remote connectivity tools to address and resolve issues effectively.
+* Utilized all available knowledge base articles to troubleshoot and resolve incidents and service requests efficiently, escalating complex issues to the appropriate support teams as necessary, while maintaining effective communication throughout the process.

-* Collect information regarding the incident or service request, document the details of the issue or question, and record the troubleshooting steps performed into the ticket tracking system.
+* Addressed client inquiries and delivered comprehensive information through VoIP and email ensuring clear and effective communication.

-* Responded to inquiries and provided general information through VoIP, chat, and email, ensuring clear and effective communication.
+* Followed up on and monitored incident and service request activity to meet and exceed company performance metrics, achieving a 20% reduction in completion time.

-* Resolved incidents and service requests efficiently, escalating issues to the appropriate support staff or service groups as needed, and communicated effectively to ensure timely problem resolution.
+* Provided resolution support to colleagues through Active Directory, utilizing VoIP, email, and remote connectivity tools to effectively address and resolve issues.

 Company: uBreakiFix